 You must include either both these fields, or neither of them.

 Column order is free except for the first 3 ID columns.

 Whatever your column order, these field names must be LethalA<from> and LethalG<to> These two column names are case sensitive.

-You can hide histograms for the full block of these lethal loci, in order to increase operation speed, especially in the Web version of Matesel.
+You can hide histograms for the full block of these lethal loci, in order to increase operation speed.
 See Hiding histograms for details.